Learn more about UOPD, our standards and our values.

 These initiatives include: equipping all officers with body cameras; expanding “safe ride” services for students; creating a Policy Advisory Workgroup to allow students and faculty to engage directly on campus law enforcement issues and policies; implementing a new student and community panel process for recruiting and interviewing all potential UOPD officers; involving UOPD officers in the GLIDE Leadership Program, an immersive training that connects officers with people impacted by racism, homelessness, and drug use;and launching a student cadet program to help diversify the law enforcement pipeline in Oregon.

-UOPD is a double-accredited police department, which means it meets the clear and demonstrable police and public safety standards established by two accrediting institutions.
+UOPD is a accredited police department, which means it meets the clear and demonstrable police and public safety standards established by the accrediting institution.
 Accreditations measure performance and accountability of police agencies based on best practices standards.

-The department is accredited by the Commission on Accreditation for Law Enforcement (CALEA), known as the Gold Standard in Public Safety, and by the Oregon Accreditation Alliance – a standard that fewer than one-third of Oregon law enforcement agencies meet.
+The department is accredited by the Oregon Accreditation Alliance – a standard that fewer than one-third of Oregon law enforcement agencies meet.

 UOPD employs a mix of sworn police officers, community service officers, civilian staff, and student employees.